PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 former 505-line direct helper and 503-line deep-skip helper are both 17-line compatibility dispatchers and both production calls supply LayoutState.

+The adjacent shared-post SiNet fan-out island is owned by `passes/sinet_shared_post_layout.py`.
+It proves two private NHWC-to-NCHW adapters feeding
+`ADD -> MUL -> ADD -> PReLU -> NCHW-to-NHWC Transpose`, with exactly one
+adapter source produced by a channel-last Concat.
+The canonical post tensor must fan out to at least one Conv or DepthwiseConv data input and at least one plain ADD; any other consumer role rejects the complete candidate.

+The canonical post tensor is the authoritative NHWC contract.
+Both source tensors must have the same rank-four concrete shape and dynamic signature, while every NCHW stage tensor must be its exact permutation.
+The rewrite removes both input adapters and the terminal output adapter, makes the first ADD consume the two canonical NHWC sources, makes PReLU produce the existing post tensor directly, and updates only the three affine intermediates to the canonical metadata.
+Post-consumer names and repeated ADD input slots remain unchanged.

+All activation tensors use one unquantized FLOAT16/FLOAT32/FLOAT64 contract.
+Typed permutation constants, unique producers, exact private fan-out, dependency order, public boundaries, Concat axis and fused activation, Conv data-input ownership, and plain affine operators are validated before mutation.
+MUL, ADD, and PReLU constants must be finite same-dtype broadcasts in the original NCHW graph and after explicit NHWC rotation.
+Identity-grouped roles are updated once; constants with unrelated consumers receive one deterministic clone.

+The plan is resolved again immediately before apply.
+Constant clone names, all removal and mutation indices, post consumers, and metadata targets are preflighted before the first write.
+One differential `ModelIRGraphIndex`, graph-order candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the former full-map fixed-point loop.
+The former 321-line lowerer helper is a 17-line compatibility dispatcher and its sole production call supplies LayoutState.
+Matching uses no model name or fixed spatial dimension.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter